amatsii/slate/source/index.html.md

 | 404  | Invalid businessId or importId supplied                                          |

-## Obtains the results of all customer csv imports for a business
+## Fetch results for csv imports

-This endpoint fetches all imports of a business
+This endpoint fetches all csv imports of a business

 >**Example response for obtaining the results of all customer csv imports**